AmiAhm/SMNM-Implementation/README.md

 ## About

-Made in part of the research project component for the MSc in Statistics of Imperial College London (September 2021).
+Made in part of the research project component for the MSc in Statistics of Imperial College London.

-By: Amir Ahmed, Supervisor: Alastair Young
+By: Amir Ahmed, Supervisor: Alastair Young  (September 2021).